Online Ramsey numbers of ordered paths and cycles: Results for matchings

 \begin{lemma} If $n \ge 4$ and $k \ge 2$, then $r_o(M_k, P_n) \le n + 2k -4$. \end{lemma} \begin{proof} In this proof, we assume that Builder takes care to space out vertices so that it is always possible to play a vertex between any two existing vertices.

 To keep track of Builder's progress, we say that the graph built so far is in state $(x,y)$ if it contains a blue $P_x$ followed by a red $M_y$, and we assign state $(x,y)$ the \emph{weight} $x+2y$.
+(An example is shown in Figure~\ref{fig:serial-strategy-state}.)
 The empty graph is in state $(1,0)$ with weight $1$, because a blue $P_1$ is just a vertex.
 A graph with no red $M_k$ or blue $P_n$ must be in a state with weight at most $n-1 + 2(k-1) = n+2k-3$.